scnmmediateam/gomixcg-server/README.md

 >			-off                //disable sending commands to the mixer
 >			-ip 127.0.0.1       //set ip of the mixer
 >			-port 8081          //set port of the mixer
 >			-config              //lists config data

+>hdmi
+>			-on                 //enable sending commands to the output
+>			-off                //disable sending commands to the output

 EG: vmix -ip 127.0.0.1
     vmix -port 8081